12 days from £5780pp plus international flights.

 An elegant colonial mansion offering modern facilities in the heart of the old city of Cusco.

-The Casa Andina Private Collection provides luxurious accommodation in the heart of the Miraflores district of Lima.
+The Casa Andina Premium provides luxurious contemporary accommodation in a superb position in the heart of the Miraflores district of Lima.

-Casa Andina Private Collection - Puno is located by Lake Titicaca and has great views of the lake.
+Casa Andina Premium Puno is located by Lake Titicaca and has great views of the lake.

 Find the best time to visit Peru